 Viewing carbon emissions through a consumption lens provides useful insights to inform a local sustainable consumption strategy.
-Consumption Based Emissions Inventory (CBEI) is one tool gaining traction among local, regional and state governments such as San Francisco CA, Portland OR, Eugene OR, King County WA, and the states of California and Oregon.
-A recent example from the San Francisco Bay Area region utilized the CoolClimate tool for another approach to CBEI.
+Consumption-Based Emissions Inventory (CBEI) is one tool gaining traction among local, regional and state governments such as San Francisco CA, Portland OR, Eugene OR, King County WA, and the states of California and Oregon.
+See the CBEI Guidebook for a detailed review of this method for measuring the carbon footprint of consumption.

 CBEI reflects a comprehensive approach to estimating municipal consumption-based emissions by accounting for emissions associated with local consumption of goods and services, regardless of where they were produced.
 Emissions tied to goods produced locally for export are typically excluded.